 “Hearth cult” is the phrase most commonly used to describe a Heathen’s home practice — the ritual actions a Heathen performs as part of the gifting cycle they hold with their ancestors, the wights, and the gods.

 Before we begin: the sacred and the profane

-The terms “sacred” and “profane” are frequently referenced when discussing ritual.
+The style of Heathenry taught on this website recognizes a delineation between the “sacred” and the “profane.”
 Modern readers will assume that “sacred” is good and that “profane” is bad, but that is not the case for Heathens.
 Sacredness is a quality of space that enables and promotes the manifestation of the divine.
 Everything that doesn’t have this quality is profane.
 A shrine is sacred because it is where religious rituals are conducted; a bookshelf is profane simply because its purpose is to hold books.
 An offering is sacred when it is given to the divine, then made profane again when it is removed from the shrine for disposal.

 How to start your hearth cult

 Hearth cult is the most important, foundational practice in Heathenry.
 It provides practitioners a way of establishing the gifting cycle with their ancestors, the wights, and the gods regardless of if they live alone or if they have a group that honors the gifting cycle together.
 Each person’s hearth cult is unique to them; no two practices will look the same.
 However, many new Heathens struggle with establishing their hearth cult in the first place.
 The following guide includes steps on how to establish hearth cult and perform hearth ritual, as well as the importance behind each step.

 Step 1: Locate a place in your home to set up your shrine.